nss-evening-cohort-13/capstone-central/03_mentor-1on1s.md

 During capstone time you will have 3 meetings with your mentor.
 These meetings are **NOT** a time for you to talk about broken code.
 They are a time to reflect on your progress and set easily attainable goals to make sure you will be finished with your project by the MVP deadline.
 Below is an outline of what you should have done before each checkin:

 ### Checkin #1: Saturday 11/28/2020
-* This is your first checkin
+* This is your first check in
 * Purpose: to outline and agree on your capstone MVP.
 * Preparation for this meeting:
 > 1. Completed wireframes